mskilbride/mskilbride.github.io/README.md

 This respository exists to live-test A-Frame environments and other test assets.
 Each asset folder contains additional features in A-Frame for use in the space.

-  - Environment contains the js files for the predetermind environment used in index.html
+  - Environment contains the js files for the predetermined environment used in index.html

   - Extras includes certain mouse, look, gamepad, and VR-controller assets, used in index.html